hunyadi/md2conf/README.md

                         (default: 'center').
   --use-panel           Transform admonitions and alerts into a Confluence
                         custom panel.
+  --max-image-width MAX_IMAGE_WIDTH
+                        Maximum display width for images in pixels.
+Images wider than this will be scaled down for display while preserving the original size for full-size viewing.
 ```

 ### Confluence REST API v1 vs. v2